XilinxCannonFodderTeam/smart_lock/README.md

 sudo pip3 install upgrade git+https://github.com/XilinxCannonFodderTeam/smart_lock.git
 ```

 > Note: This project currently uses the dlib library.
 Because the dlib library is relatively large, the compilation time is longer.
+We will switch to the Vitis AI library soon.

 ## Future Plan